vmware-tanzu/apps-cli-plugin/docs/working-with-workloads.md

      + `--git-branch` (optional) specifies which branch in the repo to pull the code from
      + `--type` is used to distinguish the workload type

     NOTE: The above command will create the workload in the default namespace of your cluster, it is also possible to specify a namespace to use when creating a workload with the `--namespace` flag.
-For example: `tanzu apps workload create pet-clinic --git-repo https://github.com/spring-projects/spring-petclinic --git-branch main --type web --namespace NAME`
+For example: `tanzu apps workload create pet-clinic --git-repo https://github.com/sample-accelerators/spring-petclinic --git-tag tap-1.1 --type web --namespace NAME`

     The options available for specifying the workload are available in the command reference for [`workload create`](command-reference/tanzu_apps_workload_create.md) or by running `tanzu apps workload create --help`